-For serious runners that plan to use the treadmill frequently and heavily, durability and impact-reduction take center stage.
+For serious runners that plan to use the treadmill frequently and heavily, durability and impact reduction takes center stage.
 If you're training for a long, steep hike in the mountains or running a hilly racecourse, a treadmill with extra incline/decline capability can help you prepare your body for that challenge.
 If you find yourself easily bored, interactive features become key.

-And of course, no matter what use you have in mind for the treadmill, a strong, smooth, and responsive motor and a reasonably cushioned running/walking deck are the essential key features to take into consideration.
+And of course, no matter what use you have in mind for the treadmill, a strong, smooth, and responsive motor and a reasonably cushioned running/walking deck are the essential key features to consider.

 If interactive, entertaining workouts are your priority, you can't go wrong with the NordicTrack Commercial 2750.
 This treadmill offers an impressive bump in terms of functionality, with almost all the bells and whistles you'd get from a Peloton treadmill — at a significantly better value.

 However, those aren't your only two options for great at-home workouts.
-Continue scrolling, because we've put a retired personal trainer to work choosing the best treadmills for every budget or use — including an extra-quiet model that's less likely to disturb your family or the neighbors, and perfectly capable machines to suit budgets of less than $1,500, $1,000, and $500.
+Continue scrolling — because we've put a retired personal trainer to work choosing the best treadmills for every budget or use — including an extra-quiet model that's less likely to disturb your family or the neighbors while suiting budgets of less than $1,500, $1,000, and $500.

 We chose the NordicTrack Commercial 1750 as the best all-around treadmill because it offers an unbeatable mix of award-winning features and builds quality, all at a very reasonable price.